Safe New Mushroom-Based Biopesticides Could Spell the End for GMO Foods

 a new class of safe, natural mushroom-based biopesticides is a very real alternative to health and environment damaging synthetic pesticides currently in widespread use. photo: der hannes photocase.com

 It has been said by some of the wiser among us that if a problem exists, a corresponding solution will also exist to be found in nature.
-That somehow, some way, this planet we live on is a self-contained,
+That somehow, some way, this planet we live on is a self-contained,self-regulating, even self-aware system that balances itself continually in response to the evolving species and situations present at any time.
+Just as we evolve in response to our environment, so too does the living earth respond to inherent and human-made challenges.

 So, it should come as no surprise then that world-renowned mycologist Paul Stamets has discovered a mushroom-based biopesticide that is just as effective (if not more so) as synthetic chemical pesticides, without any health or environment-disrupting effects.
 In what some are calling “the most disruptive agricultural technology ever witnessed,” Stamets has patented a strain of entomopathogenic fungi (read: insect-killing fungus, commonly referred to as a biopesticide) known as M. anisopliae that can be specifically engineered to repel over 200,000 different types of insects.
 Through a process called “sporulation”, the entomopathogenic fungi spores are freeze-dried and subsequently sprayed over entire fields of crops, effectively making them invisible and undesirable for insects, who are evolutionarily wired to avoid such fungi.